ARD Site Diary (2025)

 Day 3

 Good turnout today with a total of nine on site.
 Joining Bill, Chris and Patrick were Andrew Wilcock, Jen Harrison, Peter Cooke, Ben Goodburn, Christine Morten and new starter Isabel Vaudrey .Chris continued working the area around our first urn (F1) particularly on the NE side.
-However he found it difficult to get close to the the wall of the urn on that side as the surrounding clay seemed to be encrusted onto it and he was worried that removing it may damage the urn.Patrick meanwhile continued his work on the area NW of the octagonal feature (F4) trowelling the mottled clay down to check for any other features.
-Isabel, our new recruit from the Bolton Arch Soc work on the trench area just on the NW side of our first urn.
+However he found it difficult to get close to the the wall of the urn on that side as the surrounding clay seemed to be encrusted onto it and he was worried that removing it may damage the urn.Patrick meanwhile continued his work on the area NW of the clay-lined pit feature (F4) trowelling the mottled clay down to check for any other features.
+(The clay-lined pit feature was previously know as the octagonal feature but now it seems to have lost its original distinctive shape).
+Isabel, our new recruit from the Bolton Arch.
+Soc., worked on the trench area just on the NW side of our first urn.
 This was to expose the section to see if we could detect the transition from the NE side of the trench (where the stratigraphy was clear) to the SW side where the stratigraphy was less clear.
 This didn’t reveal any change so the next thing would be to re-excavate the section near the octagon feature which Colin had looked at last year.

-Jen and Andrew continued working on the area between Trench 1b and 3a on the SW side.
+Jen and Andrew continued working on the area between Trench1b on the SW side and Trench3a.
 Andrew continued removing the rest of the turf and topsoil started by Bill on Tuesday on the baulk between Trenches 3a and 1b, while Jen, after removing the covers, was tasked with removing the stones from the stony layer.
 The intention is to joining the two test pits (one in Trench 3a dug by Jen and one in Trench 1b dug by John Trippier and Bill at the end of last year).
 Jen noticed that the pit John and Bill had dug still had dark material in it so continued excavating it.
 This revealed some stones – she also found stones on the SW side at the bottom embedded in the harder clay.
 It seems therefore that we still haven’t found the natural in this trench.

 Christine started trowelling down the area exposed by Colin on Tuesday between Trenches 3a and 1a/1b.
 The idea was to expose the mottled layer to check for any more features.
 A hard patch on the SW side of the baulk gave the impression of a feature (but the wind and sunny conditions was causing the clay to rapidly dry out so it was difficult to be certain).
 Andrew took over the task when Christine left.